 - Then click on it and select the Uninstall Program option to remove installer.exe file from your computer.
 Now the software adaware installer program along with the file installer.exe will be removed from your computer.

 In order to stop the installer.exe process from running you either have to uninstall the program associated with the file or if it’s a virus or malware, remove it using a Malware and Virus removal tool.

 Is installer.exe a Virus or Malware?

 As per the information we have the installer.exe is not a Virus.
-But a good file might be infected with malware or virus to disguise itself.
+But a good file might be infected with malware or a virus to disguise itself.

 Is installer.exe causing High Disk Usage?

-You can find this by opening the Task Manager application (Right-click on Windows Taskbar and choose Task Manager) and click on the Disk option at the top to sort and find out the disk usage of installer.exe.
+You can find this by opening the Task Manager application (Right-click on Windows Taskbar and choose Task Manager) and clicking on the Disk option at the top to sort and find out the disk usage of installer.exe.

 Is installer.exe causing High CPU Usage?